01jgiron/SQLRockbuster/README.md

 do is load the data set into the PostgreSQL database.
 Keep in mind the following points regarding the data set:

 ● It’s around 3MB and contains several files.
+This can be found linked in the project brief.

 ● A relationship exists between two tables if a column name is present in both tables.